Modified Housing/Dining Policy

 Once a student has been approved for a housing/dining modification, they will meet with the Assistant Director of Residential Life to discuss their housing assignment and/or meal plan.
 Specific residence halls, room types and/or meal plan options are not guaranteed.

 New Students: The entire Modified Housing/Dining Packet should be submitted to the Campus Access Services office by June 15 prior to the start of the Fall semester and by January 10 prior to the start of Spring semester.
-Any request received after the June 15 and January 10 deadlines will be tabled until the next meeting of the ADA/504 Committee excepting emergencies such as conditions diagnosed after the deadlines.
+Any request received after the June 15 and January 10 deadlines will risk delay or substitution.

 For New and Returning Students: The entire Modified Housing/Dining Packet, including the Modified Dining Options Meeting Form, should be submitted to the Campus Access Services office by September 7 for the Fall semester and by February 3 for the Spring semester.
 Any requests received after the September 7th and February 3rd deadlines will be tabled until the following semester.